anthonyjamesgoddard/Demolish2D/README.md

-# demolish2d
+# demolish

-A toy problem setting for an experimental adaptive data structure for non-convex collision detection.
-A 2D setting is chosen to help abstract from the details that are more complex in 3D.
+A 2D physics engine (WIP) with an experimental progressive boundary resolution algorithm